a

 The Summit of the Future and the forgotten invitation to the Guardians of the Food of Life.

-The call by UN Secretary-General António Guterres for the Summit of the Future, scheduled for 20-23 September 2024, originated in Our Common Agenda, his report to the Member States outlining ideas on how to better respond to current and future challenges.
-The report calls for a renewal of trust and solidarity at all levels and invites a fundamental rethinking of our world order to deliver more fairly and effectively for everyone.
+The call by UN Secretary-General António Guterres for the Summit of the Future, scheduled for 20-23 September 2024 (see Our Common Agenda) outlined ideas on how to better respond to current and future challenges.
+The report calls for renewed trust and solidarity at all levels and invites a fundamental rethinking of our world order to provide more fairly and effectively for everyone.
 No one is to be left behind.

-Some of nature’s most remarkable medicines were immediately downgraded—rescheduled—because they do not conform to the morals of the presiding elites, or are poorly understood by modern medicine, or are produced in ancestral worlds beyond the reach of Western markets.
-All the benefits of these medicines seemingly fall outside the health concerns outlined in the Convention’s Preamble.
-Furthermore, all addictions stemming from the addictive drugs that replace these forbidden medicines may also go untreated due to their prohibition.
-In this way, nature’s homeostasis is denied to mankind.
+Some of nature’s most remarkable mind-liberating medicines, like Cannabis sativa L. and Erythroxylon coca, were immediately out-scheduled, because they did not conform to the morals and interests of the presiding elites, were poorly understood by modern medicine or produced in ancestral worlds beyond the reach of Western markets.
+All the important benefits of these medicines are ordained to fall beyond the health concerns outlined in the Convention’s preamble.

-The 1961SC pretends humanity to be superior to nature, claiming that the liberty nature provides is subordinate to the freedom humanity has defined in its 1948 Universal Declaration of Human Rights (UDHR).
-The lie has taken hold that this universality does not include the rights of those who consume what historically is called the Food of Life.
-Thus, as we stand on the brink of forming a new agreement with nature and biodiversity in our quest for survival, prohibition seeks to dictate the terms of our integration and how we communicate with nature.
-In this scenario the “plants of the gods,” our Food of Life, remain excluded from this dialogue.
-Since the beginning of civilization, we try to forget the basic fact that humanity is part of nature, not its heavenly master.
-If we continue to disregard nature, we will ultimately find ourselves discarded as well—not elevated to heaven.
+The 1961SC somehow pretends that humanity is superior to nature by claiming that the freedom nature embodies is subordinate to the freedom humanity has defined in its 1948 Universal Declaration of Human Rights (UDHR).
+The lie has indeed taken hold that the universality of our human rights does not include the right to consume what historically is called the Food of Life.
+Thus, as we stand on the brink of forming a new pact with the Earth in our quest for survival, Prohibition frivolously seeks to dictate the terms of our integration and dialogue with nature.
+In the 1961SC scenario, the plants of the gods, our Food of Life, nature herself, remain excluded from any dialogue, thus keeping Mother Earth enslaved, nature itself prohibited.

 2. The Propagation of the Lie through the Muzzling of the Spirit

-And just the other day, in a circle of yage people a young woman told how the drink had changed her life.
+And just the other day, in an urban circle of ayahuasca using people a young woman told how the drink had changed her life.
 “No”, she retracted, “it gave me life.”

 Soma and Truth in Vedic Poetry